-Along with the polarity and subjectivity another important factor is intensity.
+Along with the polarity and subjectivity, another important factor is intensity.
 It defines how strong or weak the emotion is with respect to the context.

 It contains the following range:

-Now as we have seen the factors of Sentiment analysis we will be looking at TextBlob library.
+Now as we have seen the factors of Sentiment analysis we will be looking at the TextBlob library.

-What is TextBlob Library?
+What is the TextBlob Library?

-TextBlob is an open source python library used for textual analysis.
+TextBlob is an open-source python library used for textual analysis.
 It is very much useful in Natural Language Processing and Understanding.

-As we have already discussed that it can be used in place for NLTK and spaCy library while working at unstructured data analysis.
+As we have already discussed that it can be used in place for NLTK and spaCy library while working on unstructured data analysis.
 The TextBlob library is based on NLTK and thus adds more functions to the native work functions.

 Features of TextBlob Library

 It has similar features as spaCy and NLTK and the performance is a topic of debate.
-For different tasks people choose one or the other libraries as per the convenience.
+For different tasks, people choose one or the other libraries as per the convenience.